This article is part of a five-part series on race conditions. The complete series is:

 In Rails 6.0, released in 2019, a hybrid between this pattern and

-was introduced, named create_or_find_by
+find_or_create_by was introduced, named create_or_find_by.
+It reverses the

-by attempting an INSERT
+operations of find_or_create_by by attempting an INSERT first, and then

-if this fails.
+doing a SELECT if this fails.
 The record returned by either of these

-operations can then be completed using an UPDATE
+operations can then be completed using an UPDATE.

 class Setting